-- The EYFS 2021 states; 'a practitioner must be designated to take lead responsibility for safeguarding children in every setting'. - The DSL will take lead responsibility for safeguarding children and ensure that all policies and procedures are implemented and shared with staff, parents and volunteers.
+- The EYFS 2021 states; 'a practitioner must be designated to take lead responsibility for safeguarding children in every setting'. - The DSL will take lead responsibility for safeguarding children and ensure that all policies and procedures are implemented and shared with staff, parents, and volunteers.
 They will liaise with local statutory children's services, and with the Swindon Safeguarding Partnership.
-They will provide support, advice and guidance to other staff on an on-going basis, and on any specific safeguarding issue as required.
+They will provide support, advice, and guidance to other staff on an on-going basis, and on any specific safeguarding issue as required.
 They will co-ordinate child protection action within the setting, including making referrals as necessary. - The DSL and the Deputy DSL will maintain a confidential recording system for safeguarding and child protection concerns. - The DSL and the deputy will attend level 3 Child Protection training as a minimum (as advised by Swindon Safeguarding Partnership); this will be refreshed every 2 years.
 The DSL and the deputy will regularly (at least annually) update their knowledge and skills through attendance at training, attendance at update sessions, reading newsletters, email alerts etc. (A record of all training can be found in the DSL passport).

-Staff training, qualifications and supervision
+Staff training, qualifications, and supervision

 - All staff have a responsibility to identify children who may need extra help or who are suffering, or are likely to suffer, significant harm.
 All members of staff have a duty of care to take appropriate action and work with other services as needed. - All staff will complete level 1 (basic awareness) training every 3 years, as advised by Swindon Safeguarding Partnership.
-Training will enable staff to identify signs of possible abuse and neglect at the earliest opportunity, and to respond in a timely and appropriate way. - The DSL will be responsible for representing the setting at inter-agency meetings in particular strategy discussions, child protection conferences and core groups. - The DSL will ensure all staff receive regular safeguarding updates through staff meetings, email, newsletters etc - All staff, who have contact with children, will have regular and planned supervision sessions which will include a discussion about children's development and well-being and about any child protection concerns. - Sharing information with staff about the welfare, safeguarding and child protection issues that children in their setting have experienced with a view to understanding how to best support these children in the setting. - At least one person who has a current paediatric first aid certificate will be on the premises at all times when children are present and will accompany children on outings. - Staff involved in preparing and handling food will receive food hygiene training. - All staff will have a sufficient understanding and use of English to ensure the well-being of children in their care
+Training will enable staff to identify signs of possible abuse and neglect at the earliest opportunity, and to respond in a timely and appropriate way.
+These may include: - Significant changes in children's behaviour. - Deterioration in children's well-being. - Unexplained bruising, marks or signs of possible abuse or neglect. - Children's comments which give cause for concerns. - Any reasons to suspect neglect or abuse outside the setting. - Inappropriate behaviour displayed by other members of staff, or any other person working with children. - The DSL will be responsible for representing the setting at inter-agency meetings in particular strategy discussions, child protection conferences and core groups. - The DSL will ensure all staff receive regular safeguarding updates through staff meetings, email, newsletters etc - All staff, who have contact with children, will have regular and planned supervision sessions which will include a discussion about children's development and well-being and about any child protection concerns. - Sharing information with staff about the welfare, safeguarding and child protection issues that children in their setting have experienced with a view to understanding how to best support these children in the setting. - At least one person who has a current paediatric first aid certificate will be always on the premises when children are present and will accompany children on outings.

+- Staff involved in preparing and handling food will receive food hygiene training. - All staff will have a sufficient understanding and use of English to ensure the well-being of children in their care.